 Erany’s mouth drops open.
 “What in the…Deliac’s Gleam…it’s—”

 “All right, all right,” I grouse.
-“You’ve all seen my freakish aura.
+“You’ve all seen my nasty-ass aura.
 Now will someone tell me why it’s so damn interesting?”

 Nyanti keeps staring.
-“It’s just that…typically, auras are indicative of causal structure and astral lineage.”
+“It’s just that… auras are indicative of causal structure and astral lineage.”

 “Pretend I have no idea what you’re talking about.
 Because I don’t.”
 (Yeah I’m grumpy, but wouldn’t you be too, if everyone was looking at you like a sideshow freak?)

-Gyrax says, “Auras are filled with runic information—the inhabitants of Evermoor use runes, calligraphy, and artistic writing as a means of communication.
+Gyrax elaborates.
+“Auras are filled with runic information—the inhabitants of Evermoor use artistic writing as a means of communication.
 Yours, however…”

 “It’s almost…” Ren falls silent.

 Lucky says, “It looks mechanical, but not without life.
 It is like…” He shakes his head.
 “There are no words.”

 Gyrax elaborates.
 “Yours is filled with stylized data, like the alien scrawl of a science fiction civilization.”

 “Whoa…” I look down at my upturned palms and try to Shift my sight again.
 Bladed outlines appear around my legs and torso.
-Nothing solid or fully colored—it’s similar to when you close your eyes and glimpse vague shapes or blotchy sunspots.
+Nothing solid or fully colored—it’s like when you close your eyes and glimpse vague shapes or blotchy sunspots.
 “What the…man, this is cool.”

 Nyanti’s hair and skin finish reverting to their youthful state.
 “Your senses are nearly fast asleep—I’m surprised you can see anything at all.”

 Suddenly, I feel a warm throb on my lower back.
 I reach behind me and draw Ailura Qartesi.
 The weighty half-revolver is glowing and pulsing, spilling different shades of light across my hand.

 Nyanti’s eyes widen in astonishment.
-“Is that—
+“Is that—”